rapkosi/digisoc/talk.md

 ## Slide 15 -- Data

 Data.
 AI cannot work without it, and data is one of the key factors that keep this system running.
 We're not talking from some data, somewhere we don't really car about.
 To build such a system we need get as much data as we possibly can.
 An this data need to be stored, analyzed and used.
 The risks this data gathering bares are obvious.
-So we need find a way to store them safely, reliably, and in a way where it cannot be manipulated.
+So we need to find a way to store them safely, reliably, and in a way where it cannot be manipulated.
 And of course there are privacy issues I will not go deeper into now.

 ## Slide 16 -- Risks